-- A large selection of percussion instruments. - Multi-timbral keyboards. - A number of pianos. - 5 practice rooms and two large classrooms / rehearsal spaces.
+- A large selection of percussion instruments in school. - Multi-timbral keyboards with sequencing ability and disc drives. - A number of pianos. - 5 Practice rooms and two large classrooms/rehearsal spaces.

-- Assist your daughter with research projects by allowing her access to the library/Internet. - Encourage your daughter to take part in the many music clubs on offer at the school. - Support her in her homework tasks and ensure completion and on time delivery. - Encourage your daughter to listen to music from a wide range of cultures and traditions and become familiar with the works of the great composers.
+- Assist your daughter with research projects by allowing her access to the library/Internet. - Encourage your daughter to take part in the many music clubs on offer at the school. - Support her in her homework tasks and ensure completion and on time delivery. - Help you daughter to explore the music of great composers and musicians from different cultures and times.